magesguild/MPMII-Z180_RCBUS-BINDIST/readme.md

 DOWNLOAD.COM will receive the files in the pkg directory.
 You will need to enable Hardware Flow Control in minicom for these downloads to succeed.
-MBasic is optional but provided, the CPM files and the NULU application are required.
+MBasic is optional but provided, the NULU package is required.

 After receiving these files, you will want to disable Hardware Flow Control and begin using XM to pull the files from LBR.
 The following LBR files are required and they must be extracted into the default A: drive for user 0:

 - KRNZ180.LBR or KRNZ180N.LBR (only one)
+- KRNLDR.LBR
 - DISTRIB.LBR

 The other files are optional, but you probably want to install Y2KTOOLS.LBR